tough-solutions/tough.zone-docs/docs/branding/CustomEmails.md

 We can include a custom email header in your emails which should have following specifications:

-* 600 x `x` px<br />
+* `600 x X px`<br />
-  `x` can be used for managing proportions.
+  `X` can be used for managing proportions.
 Generally around 150 px look good but it depends on the overall design of the image
 * JPG or PNG

+Alternatively to keep it simple, we will be using your [client logo](ClientLogo.md) in the email header.
+We would recommend a size of `143 x X px` for that.